Christian-D2/wiki-branches/README.md

 Python script that takes an Excel document of Wikipedia pages and creates a JSON tree to show the paths taken on

-First you need to locate your history file from your browser roughly here:
+First you need to locate your history file from your browser, roughly here:
 C:\Users\USERNAME\AppData\Local\Microsoft\Edge\User_Data\Default should just be called history

-use this tool to actually read the jarbled mess of the history file https://inloop.github.io/sqlite-viewer/ this thread is helpful https://www.reddit.com/r/edge/comments/qyyfus/is_it_possible_for_me_to_export_all_ms_edge/
+Use this tool to actually read the jarbled mess of the history file. https://inloop.github.io/sqlite-viewer/
+This thread is helpful for the following steps: https://www.reddit.com/r/edge/comments/qyyfus/is_it_possible_for_me_to_export_all_ms_edge/

-select urls in the drop down
+Select urls in the drop down.
-up the limit from 30 per page to the max you have SELECT * FROM 'urls' LIMIT 0,30
+Up the limit from 30 per page to the max urls you have.
+SELECT * FROM 'urls' LIMIT 0,30

-carefully copy all those rows into an Excel Macro enabled sheet. separate the columns into excel columns using seperate by space.
-I think it's called Text to Columns under the data tab in Excel add titles and such, matching my History File. you can also add the real date calculation but I never used that Write a quick VBA script that take out all urls not containing 'wikipedia' you may be able to use my script in History2.xlsm then there is some manual filtering to be done
+Carefully copy all those rows into an Excel Macro enabled sheet.
+Separate the columns into excel columns using seperate by space.
+I think it's called Text to Columns under the Data tab in Excel.
+Add coliumn titles and such, matching my History File.
+You can also add the actual date calculation but I never used that.
+Write a quick VBA script that deletes all rows not containing 'wikipedia' You may be able to aceses script in History2.xlsm.
+Then there is some manual filtering/deleting of rows to be done.
+For example deleting wiki picture URLs.

-edit my python file a bit to use your excel document file path add your known starting page to the line: urlTree = treeClimber('https://en.wikipedia.org/wiki/Drug_policy_of_South_Korea')
+Edit my python file a bit to use your excel document file path Add your known starting page to the line: urlTree = treeClimber('https://en.wikipedia.org/wiki/Drug_policy_of_South_Korea')

-run the python file. takes a bit copy paste json tree into flare-2.json here: https://vizhub.com/Christian-D2/32e6f8836cac463888b16718c2ee01b7
+Run the python file.
+It takes a bit.
+Check and try to minimize unused link length.
+Once, you are happy, copy paste json tree into flare-2.json here: https://vizhub.com/Christian-D2/32e6f8836cac463888b16718c2ee01b7